_edited.png)

 -

-Sensual — unapologetic joy, beauty, and pleasure.
+Sensual — inhabiting the body as a source of joy, beauty, and pleasure

 -